 how to be more productive

-This is the perhaps the most useful step you can take in improving your maths.
+Increasing your productivity is perhaps the most useful step you can take in improving your maths.

-Cal Newport — for his Deep Work hypothesis.
-You need to pay attention to this now, your future self will thank you.
+Cal Newport has a website on how to work more productively in the social media age — The Deep Life.
+You need to pay attention to this topic now, your future self will thank you.

 higher mathematics — paid for site but with free resources.
 Past paper questions ordered by topic — very handy!